Sweeping Arrangements of Non-Piercing Curves in Plane: Alternate Proof of Snoeyink-Hershberger Result

-\begin{theorem}[\cite{DBLP:conf/compgeom/SnoeyinkH89}] Given any family of 2-intersecting curves $\Gamma$, a curve $\gamma\in\Gamma$ and a point $P\in\tilde{\gamma}$ not lying on any of the curves in $\Gamma$, $\Gamma$ can be swept by $\gamma$ using the following operations: i) passing a digon cell, ii) passing a triangle cell and iii) taking a loop, so that at any point in time during the sweep, the family of curves remain 2-intersecting, and $P$ lies in the interior of $\tilde\gamma$. \end{theorem} \begin{proof} Suppose that the statement is not true.
-Consider a simplest non-sweepable family $\Gamma$ with sweep curve $\gamma$ for which the statement does not hold.
-Every curve in this family must intersect $\tilde{\gamma}$ as otherwise we can remove it from $\Gamma$ and obtain a simpler non-sweepable family.
-If there is a curve $\alpha$ lying entirely in $\tilde{\gamma}$ it cannot be visible from $\gamma$, as otherwise we could take a loop on $\alpha$ (while still keeping $P$ within $\tilde\gamma$) to obtain a simpler non-sweepable family - since this decreases the number of regions contained in $\gamma$.
-On the other hand, if $\alpha$ is not visible from $\gamma$, $\Gamma'=\Gamma\setminus\{\alpha\}$ is a simpler non-sweepable arrangement contradicting the minimality of $\Gamma$.
-Thus, there is no curve $\alpha$ lying entirely in $\tilde\gamma$.
+\begin{theorem}[\cite{SnoeyinkH90}] Given any set of pseudocircles $\Gamma$, a curve $\gamma\in\Gamma$ and a point $P\in\tilde{\gamma}$, $\Gamma$ can be swept by $\gamma$ using the following operations: i) bypassing a digon cell, ii) bypassing a triangle cell and iii) taking a new loop, so that at any point in time during the sweep, the curves remain pseudocircles (except for a finite set of points in time), and $P$ lies in the interior of $\tilde\gamma$. \end{theorem} \begin{proof} Suppose the statement is not true.
+Consider a simplest non-sweepable set of pseudocircles $\Gamma$ with sweep curve $\gamma\in\Gamma$ i.e., the simplest arrangement for which the statement of the theorem does not hold.
+By Observation~\ref{obs:nonsweepable}, every curve intersects $\gamma$.
+If the curves in $\Gamma\,\setminus\,\{\gamma\}$ pairwise intersect at most once in $\tilde{\gamma}$, then by Lemma~\ref{lem:onceintersect}, the arrangement is sweepable.
+The assumption that we have the simplest non-sweepable arrangement thus implies the following: $(i)$ there is a pair of curves in $\Gamma\,\setminus\,\{\gamma\}$ intersecting twice in $\tilde{\gamma}$, i.e., they form a digon in $\tilde\gamma$, and $(ii)$ there is either no digon cell or triangle cell on $\gamma$, or there is exactly one digon cell or triangle cell on $\gamma$ and this cell contains $P$.